by William Shakespeare

 2023: Dull in Love's Labour's Lost, appears in Richard II and understudy in Grand Magic.
 13th season.
 Stratford: Little Women, Every Little Nookie, The Physicists, Pericles, The Trojan Women, The Swanne, As You Like It, The Comedy of Errors, Hamlet, Long Day's Journey….
 Elsewhere: The Wedding Party (Crow's, Vancouver Arts Club); The River (Coal Mine); The Africa Trilogy (Volcano/Luminato); The Real World?, Rune Arlidge, Lion in the Streets, Motel Hélène (Tarragon); Body and Soul, Blood (Passe Muraille); Escape from Happiness (Factory); Doc, Leaving Home, The Price, Our Town, Miss Julie (Soulpepper); Macbeth, Othello (NAC); A Moon for the Misbegotten (Centaur); Streetcar Named Desire, How I Learned to Drive, Suddenly Last Summer (Citadel).
 Film/TV: American Gods, Cardinal, Remember, One Week, Men With Brooms, The Detail, Reign, Orphan Black, Slings and Arrows.
 Awards: Two Doras; Amelia Hall Guthrie.
 Et cetera: Love to C & A.

-2023: Appears in Rent and Richard II.
+2023: Alexi Darling in Rent and appears in Richard II.
 Stratford debut.
 Elsewhere: Be Kind, Rewind and True North Mixtape in Toronto Fringe Festival (Randolph Theatre).
-Film/TV: series lead in The Next Step, guest appearance in The Hardy Boys and Ten Truths About Love.
+Film/TV: Series lead in The Next Step, guest appearance in The Hardy Boys and Ten Truths About Love.
 Radio/Recordings: Narrator for Queer Little Nightmares by David Zomparelli & David Ly.
 Training: Wexford Collegiate for the Arts, private coaching with Suzanne Bastien.
 Online: @daniverayo.
 Et cetera: Dani is also a professional dancer and teacher, and is mostly self-trained in all of her disciplines.
 Dedicating this to my family, friends, partner, Wex and mentors.
 To my fellow queer artists with a dream, this is for you and proof that your dreams will come true so long as you give it your all!